asoto732/Payload-Software-SL/README.md

 #### Experiment recording (Fluorometer)
 1. Make routine for LED blinking (lol)
 2. Read color data to color sensor
+#### Altimeter
+1. Record data
+2. Store data
+3. Use altimeter to correlate second injection

 #### Open source Software:
 ##### PWM fan pico
 https://github.com/tjko/fanpico
 ##### Fluorometer
 https://github.com/traulab/DIYNAFLUOR?tab=readme-ov-file

+### Testing
+While you may not always have access to the PICO you can still write code using emulators!
+Wokwi has a good emulator for the PICO